eved1018/ISPIP/ReadMe.md

 			| XGBoost  | XGB_{model_name}.joblib    |

 	* `-of`: [str] default: output - Directory to place output of ISPIP.
 	* `-i`: [str] default: input.csv - CSV Filename with columns: "residue","predus","ispred","dockpred","annotated".
 The column residue is of the form {residue number}_{PDB ID}.{chain}.
-The annotated column is 1 or interface residue and 0 for non-interface residue'
+The annotated column is 1 or interface residue and 0 for non-interface residue
-	* `-cv`: [str] default: cv -'Directory containing test and train sets for cross-validation.
+	* `-cv`: [str] default: cv -Directory containing test and train sets for cross-validation.
 Same csv format as train/test.
 Filenames should start with train and test
 	* `--trainset`: [str] default: test_set.txt - CSV Filename containing proteins for models to train on with columns: protein,size.
 The column protein is of the form {PDB ID}.{chain}
 	* `--testset`: [str] default: train_set.txt - CSV Filename containing proteins for models to test on with columns: protein,size.
 The column protein is of the form {PDB ID}.{chain}
 	* `--cutoffs`: [str] default:'cutoffs.csv' - CSV Filename containing length of interface or precalculated cutoff for each protein.
 File should have columns: Protein,surface res,cutoff res,annotated res.